k3b/ToGoZip/README.md

- In the beginning this program was developed to collect new android calendar entries [ics-files](https://f-droid.org/wiki/page/de.k3b.android.calendar.ics.adapter) that should be transfered to the desctop-pcs-s calendar. <br/>
+ In the beginning this program was developed to collect new android calendar entries [ics-files](https://f-droid.org/wiki/page/de.k3b.android.calendar.ics.adapter) that should be transfered to the desktop-pcs-s calendar. <br/>

 ## Features: